 Slavery and Human Trafficking Statement made on behalf of Coventry Building Society and its subsidiaries Godiva Mortgages Limited and ITL Mortgages Limited further to section 54 of the Modern Slavery Act 2015

 ORGANISATION'S STRUCTURE AND BUSINESS

-The Coventry Building Society is a financial services provider based in Coventry, England.
+Coventry Building Society is a financial services provider based in Coventry, United Kingdom.
 The Society provides retail savings products, and the Society and its wholly owned subsidiaries Godiva Mortgages Limited and ITL Mortgages Limited (together ‘the Society’) provide mortgage products.
 The Society does not have a presence outside the United Kingdom.

 THE SOCIETY'S SUPPLY CHAINS

 The Society does not manufacture or supply any goods.
 The Society’s suppliers support our functions and the retail financial services we provide to members and customers.
 The Society’s suppliers are subject to due diligence checks before we enter into contracts, as well as regular ongoing risk monitoring.

 All the Society’s call centres are UK-based and operated by the Society and the majority of the Society’s suppliers are also UK based.

 OUR APPROACH TO SLAVERY AND HUMAN TRAFFICKING

 The Society has zero tolerance to slavery and human trafficking and is committed to taking all reasonable steps to ensure that there is no modern slavery or human trafficking in our supply chains or in any part of our business.